mangrovedao/mangrove.js/packages/mangrove.js/test/README.md

 The purpose of this is ease-of-life.
 With this setup, users should just make sure that their local servers: 1) start with the right mnemonic 2) deploy a Toy ENS first, from the mnemonic's first address.
 Then, they can just query the Toy ENS.

+In addition, this may lay the groundwork for a true onchain `AddressProvider`, and it is dynamic: contract generation during tests could then query the ENS for those contracts.

 ### Alternatives

 - **File-based, with manual file generation** (a file containing name->address mappings, the former method), main drawbacks:
   1. Updates to deployments must be followed by an update to the mapping file -- forget it and the tests fail.
 You can wrap the entire process in a command, but that's one more thing to learn and to remember (in addition to the base 'compile' and 'test' commands).
   2. Updates to deployments changes an additional file that must be committed to git, which adds noise to commit contents.
 - **File-based, with file generation handled by deploy script** there was such an attempt in `feature/anviltests`, using forge's `writeFile` cheatcode.
-Still too clunky, leaves files around that must be ignored, updated, etc.
+Still too clunky, leaves files around that must be ignored, updated, etc. Note: could still be the best solution in overall speed (additional forge script broadcast txs take more time) and ease of use (no need to know the origin addresses?)

 Useful env variables you can set: